AsgerNoer/AsgerNoer/README.md

 # 👋 Hi, I’m @AsgerNoer

-I'm truely very happy to see you.
-I'm currently writing software for the largest telco firm in Denmark.
+Thank you for checking my GitHub page.
+I'm a 25 year old backend developer writing software for the largest telecommunications company in Denmark.